JasonJ0987/clueless/journals/Jeanette_gonzalez.md

 3. Do you have any blockers/challenges to your progress?
 The current challenge is figuring out the API desing for all of the pages and getting a better undestanding of it.

+## May 10, 2023

+1. What did you do?
+Today we worked on our API endpoints as well as made some changes to our wireframe.

+2. What are you planning to do today?
+Today we wanted to complete the API endpoints and make any corrections or changes to the wireframe.

+3. Do you have any blockers/challenges to your progress?
+No blockers for today.